-151. In some Commonwealths where the Legislative is not always in being, and the Executive is vested in a single Person, who has also a share in the Legislative; there that single Person in a very tolerable sense may also be called Supream; not that he has in himself all the Supream Power, which is that of Law-making: but because he has in him the supream Execution, from whom all inferiour Magistrates derive all their several subordinate Powers, or at least the greatest part of [372] them; having also no Legislative superiour to him, there being no Law to be made without his consent, which cannot be expected should ever subject him to the other part of the Legislative, he is properly enough in this sense Supream.
-But yet it is to be observed, that though Oaths of Allegiance and Fealty are taken to him, 'tis not to him as Supream Legislator, but as Supream Executor of the Law, made by a joint Power of him with others; Allegiance being nothing but an Obedience according to Law, which when he violates, he has no right to Obedience, nor can claim it otherwise than as the publick Person vested with the Power of the Law, and so is to be consider'd as the Image, Phantom, or Representative of the Commonwealth, acted by the will of the Society, declared in its Laws; and thus he has no Will, no Power, but that of the Law.
-But when he quits this Representation, this publick Will, and acts by his own private Will, he degrades himself and is but a single private Person without Power, and without Will.
-The Members owing no Obedience but to the publick Will of the Society.
+gislative is not always in being, and the Eccutive is vested in a single Person, who has also a share in the Legislative; there that single Person in a very tolerable sense may also be called Supream, not that he has in himself all the Supream Power, which is that of Law-making: But because he has in him the Supream Execution, from whom whom all inferiour Magistrates derive all their se-veral subordinate Powers, or at least the greatest part of them; having also no Legislative superi-our to him, there being no Law to be made without his consent, which cannot be expected should ever subject him to the other part of the Legislative, he is properly enough in this sense Supream.
+But yet it is to be observed, that though Oaths of Allegiance and Fealty are taken to him, 'tis not to him as Supream Legislator, but as Su-pream Executor of the Law, made by a joint Power of him with others; Allegiance being nothing but an Obedience according to Law, which when he violates, he has no right to Obedience, nor can claim it otherwise than as the publick Person vested with the Power of the Law, and so is to be confider'd as the Image, Phantom, or Representative of the Commonwealth, acted by the will of the Society, declared in its Laws; and thus he has no Will, no Power, but that of the Law.
+But when he quits this Representation, this publick Will, and acts by his own private Will, he degrades himself, a d is but a single private Person without Power, and without Will, that has any Right to Obedience; the Members owing no Obedience but to the publick Will of the Society.

-152. The Executive Power placed any where but in a Person that has also a share in the Legislative, is visibly subordinate and accountable to it, and may be at pleasure [373] changed and displaced; so that it is not the Supream Executive Power that is exempt from Subordination, but the Supream Executive Power vested in one, who having a share in the Legislative, has no distinct superiour Legislative to be subordinate and accountable to, father than he himself shall join and consent, so that he is no more subordinate than he himself shall think fit, which one may certainly conclude will be but very little.
-Of other Ministerial and subordinate Powers in a Commonwealth, we need not speak, they being so multiply'd with infinite variety in the different Customs and Constitutions of distinct Commonwealths, that it is impossible to give a particular account of them all.
+152. The Executive Power placed any where but in a Person that has also a share in the Legi-slative, is visibly subordinate and accountable to it, and may be at pleasure changed and displaced; so that it is not the supream Executive Power that is exempt from Subordination, but the Supream Executive Power vested in one, who have ving a share in the Legislative, has no distinct fupefuperiour Legislative to be subordinate and accountable to, farther than he himself shall joyn and consent, so that he is no more subordinate than he himself shall think sit, which one may certainly conclude will be but very little.
+Of other Ministerial and subordinate Powers in a Commonwealth, we need not speak, they being so multiply d with infinite variety in the different Customs and Constitutions of distinct Commonwealths, that it is impossible to give a particular account of them all.
 Only thus much which is necessary to our present purpose we may take notice of concerning them, that they have no manner of Authority any of them, beyond what is by positive Grant and Commission delegated to them, and are all of them accountable to some other Power in the Commonwealth.